starkers/ansible-role-autoupdate/README.md

 Autoupdates
 ===========

 Enable automatic updating on an Ubuntu or CentOS server.
-This simply installed and activates either yum-cron or cron-apt and attempts to configure them.
+This simply installs and activates either yum-cron or cron-apt and attempts to configure them.

 They (should) default to daily checks and updates.
+If you want to disable updates set '''autoupdate_enable: false'''

-Should work OK on most Distro's although I've not made it too generic as I've not had the time to test yet.
+Should work OK on most Distro's but I've intentionally made it quite specific to be safe.

+Please help me to add support for more environments (EG: debian, centos7) by testing or requesting. -D

 Requirements
 ------------

 - apt or yum (tested on Ubuntu 14.04 + Centos 6)
 - The target server should have access to updates
-- Email should work so you can get notifications
+- the server should have working email (if you want notifications)

 Role Variables
 --------------